radiantlogic-v8/documentation-new/documentation/troubleshooting/troubleshooting.md

 ## Viewing Logs

-Logs can be viewed from Server Control Panel and Environment Operations Center.
+Logs can be viewed from Server Control Panel and Environment Operations Center for SaaS deployments.

 >[!warn] - Only SaaS deployments have access to Environment Operations Center.
 Self-managed deployments of RadiantOne do not.
+For self-managed deployments, you can access the logs on the pod at `/opt/radiantone/vds/vds_server/logs/`.

 ### Control Panel